aLackoProjects/langle/README.md

   translates_to (string)
     Shows what language it translates to

-answers.txt:\n
+answers.txt:
-  List of words seperated by new line:\n
+  List of words seperated by new line:
     aback
     abase
     abate